KavrakiLab/vamp/README.md

 - Pointclouds via `add_pointcloud()` in `vamp.Environment`.
 This will construct a CAPT from the provided list of points, the minimum and maximum robot sphere radii, and radius for each point in the pointcloud.
 See the `src/impl/vamp/collision/` folder for more information.

-Some robots support attaching custom geometry (a collection of spheres) to the end-effector via `vamp.Attachment(relative_position, relative_quaternion_xyzw)`.
+Some robots (currently, the UR5, Panda, and Fetch) support attaching custom geometry (a collection of spheres) to the end-effector via `vamp.Attachment(relative_position, relative_quaternion_xyzw)`.
 Spheres can be added (in the attachment's frame) with `add_sphere(...)`.
 The attachment can be added to the environment with `vamp.Environment.attach(...)`, and removed with `vamp.Environment.detach()`.
 An example use of attachments with the Panda arm is available in `scripts/attachments.py`.